dorukozerr/coc-zshell/README.md

 ## What it does

-This extension provides zsh autocompletion directly in your Vim/Neovim buffers when editing zsh/sh files.
+This extension provides zsh autocompletion directly in your Vim/Neovim buffers when editing zsh files.
 It leverages the native zsh completion system, including brew completions and any custom completion paths you've configured beside builtin completions.